Food Hygiene Ratings

 Food safety officers inspect businesses to check that their hygiene standards meet legal requirements.
 The hygiene standards found at these inspections will be rated on a scale ranging from zero at the bottom (which means ‘urgent improvement necessary’) to a top rating of five (‘very good’).

-These ratings are available for anyone to view on the food hygiene ratings website.
 The food business will be given a sticker and certificate and encouraged to display these at the entrance to their premises.
 This means that their customers can easily see them and decide if they want to go in.

 The FSA website has more information about the FHRS including, how ratings are calculated, what the different ratings mean, how often a business will be given a new rating and the re-rating and appeal provisions.